 Welcome!
-This webpage contains information about my expertise and professional activity.
-I am specialized in solving difficult logical problems and implementing the solutions in software.
+My name is Herman, I live in Amsterdam and I develop software.
+I am specialized in solving difficult logical problems and translating the solutions to code.
 Visual communication plays a key role in many of my projects, and I enjoy designing beautiful and innovative interfaces.
 I like brainstorming together with a team to find the path towards a good product, and to make technical decisions that are future-proof.
 I have an academic background in biophysics, pure mathematics, and theoretical computer science.

-I started programming over 10 years ago, and since then I learned to work with a range of different languages, libraries, frameworks, tools, and stacks.
+I started programming over a decade ago.
+Since then I learned to work with a range of different languages, libraries, frameworks, tools, and stacks.
 Some of my favorite programming languages are OCaml, Golang, TypeScript, Dart, and C.

 I am a minimalist, and I like designing distinctive and functional interfaces that are responsive, predictable, and easy to learn and understand.
-For one project I developed a comprehensive WYSIWYG editor with a modular event handling system to make sure that the code is easy to maintain and extend.
+I find it particularly interesting to build WYSIWYG editors using modular principles.

 In my bachelor thesis I got hands-on experience with machine learning by designing and training a Deep Convolutional Neural Network to perform image segmentation of high resolution microscope scans.
 I also have experience testing and applying existing machine learning models, which is often a very powerful approach to build new solutions.